 By the end of his nearly century-spanning career, Alexander Calder (1898–1976) had worked in virtually every artistic medium, but metal was undoubtedly his muse.
 Raised by artist parents, Calder was encouraged to be creative from an early age, producing his first sculptures at age 11.

 Monthly Archives: August 2010

-The winning Big Pumpkin at this year’s Iowa State Fair clocked in at 1,323 pounds.
-It was the first year in the history of the Iowa State Fair that the Big Pumpkin outweighed the Big Boar, which weighed a mere 1,022 pounds.
-Kaufmann Mercantile got a chance to chat with Dan Carlson, one of the winning pumpkins growers to discuss all things big and pumpkin.
-Carlson, who joined forces with his growing partner, Marc Petersen, in 2004 (both hail from Clinton, Iowa), has been growing big pumpkins since 1992.
+The winning Big Pumpkin at the 2010 Iowa State Fair clocked in at 1,323 pounds.
+It was the first year in the history of the Fair that the Big Pumpkin outweighed the Big Boar, which weighed a mere 1,022 pounds.
+We had a chance to chat with Dan Carlson, one of the winning pumpkin growers, to discuss all things big and pumpkin.
+Carlson, who joined forces with his growing partner Marc Petersen in 2004 (both hail from Clinton, Iowa), has been raising healthy pumpkins since 1992.